Skip to content

 Fragmentation

-If you are experiencing issues with fragmentation and are unable to set an MSS clamp, Cloudflare can clear the do not fragment (DF) bit for you.
-When this option is enabled, Cloudflare fragments packets greater than 1,500 bytes, and the packets are reassembled on your infrastructure after decapsulation.
-This should be a last resort option.
+If you experience issues with fragmentation and cannot set an MSS clamp, Cloudflare can clear the DF bit for you.
+When you enable this option, Cloudflare fragments packets greater than 1,500 bytes, and your infrastructure reassembles the packets after decapsulation.
+Use this as a last resort option.
 Contact your account team for more information.

 Fragmentation in Magic Transit